 The specific content and agenda of the Friday meetings will vary from month to month and will be announced in advance.
 In addition to First Fridays, we will continue to host other gatherings, roundtables, and training throughout the year.
 These will address a variety of supply chain topics brought forward by you, our Supply Chain Exchange members, and proposed by MIT CTL researchers.

 We request registration for each First Friday.
 As a courtesy, we have included a calendar invitation so you can save the date for the meetings, with a prompt to register.
 Downloading the calendar invitation does not register you for the series, however.
-You must use the form below.
+You must register using the form below.

 Supply Chain Exchange Partners